-Data for energy consumption for passenger planes and ships, and for freight trucks, are available from 2006 onwards.
+Data for energy consumption for passenger planes and ships, and for freight trucks, are available from the year 2006 to 2019.
 Other energy consumption data are not available.

 Croatia

 Data for energy consumption by end use are available from 2010 onwards.
 Data for energy consumption of residential appliances include lighting.
 Data for energy consumption and stocks by appliance type are not available.